 Skip to contents

-Computes the transfer through a trophic network from lower to higher trophic levels using spatial spreading and intake functions.
+Computes the transfer through a trophic network from lower to higher trophic levels using spatial spreading and flux functions.

 Usage